Nazpe/Nazpe.github.io/_posts/2025-09-18-paper-replication.md

 ### Comparative Analysis: NMF vs. LDA

 The original paper highlighted NMF's ability to uncover "niche topics" and produce more semantically coherent results compared to traditional LDA.
-We performed a basic LDA implementation to see this difference firsthand.
+A basic LDA implementation was performed to observe this difference firsthand.

 #### LDA Implementation